 (such as PRAGMA synchronous=OFF or PRAGMA journal_mode=MEMORY) then

-The content of each rollback journal is flushed to disk both before and after the master journal filename is written into the rollback journal header.
+The content of each rollback journal is flushed to disk both before and after the super-journal filename is written into the rollback journal header.
 It is important to do both of these flushes.
 Fortunately, the second flush is usually inexpensive since typically only a single page of the journal file (the first page) has changed.

 This step is analogous to step 3.7 in the single-file commit scenario described above.